Jogging boosts brain power

 The study led by Cambridge University showed that running triggered the growth of hundreds of thousands of new brain cells in a region that is linked to the formation and recollection of memories.

-"We know exercise can be good for healthy brain function, but this work provides us with a mechanism for the effect," a newspaper quoted Timothy Bussey, a behavioural neuroscientist at Cambridge and the study`s senior author as saying.
+"We know exercise can be good for healthy brain function, but this work provides us with a mechanism for the effect," the Telegraph quoted Timothy Bussey, a behavioural neuroscientist at Cambridge and the study`s senior author as telling the Guardian.

 During the study, researchers followed two groups of mice, one of which had unlimited access to a running wheel throughout, whey they clocked up an average of 15 miles (24km) a day, while the other mice formed a control group.